gabin-rousseau/roadblock_project/README.md

-_This repository gathers resources relevant to the **Computer simulation of a roadblock model of translational control**_
+_This repository gathers resources relevant to the **Computer simulation of a roadblock model of translational control** project_
 Author: Gabin A. M. ROUSSEAU
 Supervisors: Dr Edward Wallace and Dr Ramon Grima